Google Firebase

 • FCM - private key JSON (Firebase V1)

-If you haven’t copied it earlier in the process, you can find it in your Firebase account settings, on the Service account tab.
+Paste the contents of the whole .json file with the private key.
+If you haven’t copied it earlier in the process, you can find it in your Firebase account settings, on the Service accounts tab.

 1. Switch on the Push encryption toggle.